crllect/How-to-make-an-ultraviolet-proxy/README.md

 ## PREFACE

 This is for guide pre-2.0 UV.
 If you need help with ^2.0, join the [Titanium Network discord](https://discord.gg/unblock).
-Again, contact me on discord if you need help with anything.
+Again, contact me on discord (@crllect) if you need help with anything.
 I am usually active from from 7 pm est to 11:30 pm est.

 ## Step 1: Download the Template